malinapetean/LifeAfterSchool/README.md

 # LifeAfterSchool
- C++ application with a GUI using Observer Pattern
+ C++ application with a GUI using QT Designer